AO-StreetArt/CLyman/docs/pages/quickstart.rst

 While using Docker is a much faster solution, it is sometimes necessary to build from source.

-The recommended deployment for development of CLyman is a VM with either Ubuntu 14.04 or Debian 7 installed.
-Running the below commands in a terminal on a fresh Virtual Machine will result in a fully functional build environment that will produce the lyman executable.
+The recommended deployment for development of CLyman is either Ubuntu 16.04 or Redhat7.

 ``git clone https://github.com/AO-StreetArt/CLyman.git``